 By Sherry Lutz Herrington

-It’s always fascinated me the differences I see between male and female entrepreneurs and how they run their businesses.
+I’m fascinated by the differences I see between male and female entrepreneurs and how they run their businesses.
 Some things about the differences one might expect, and other things might surprise you.

 Generally speaking, I see men hide their fears, muscle their way through, and pretend everything is okay.
 Lots of bravado and ego.
 Typical and expected, even.
 What I find surprising is that this often works!
 They succeed, overcome the fears, and move on to the next issue at hand.